Mira Mezini: Life and career

-Awards, honors and outstanding positions in the research community
+Awards, honours, and outstanding positions in the research community

 In 1984, Mezini received the Gold Medal of Ministry of Education, Sports and Youth.
-In 2005 and 2006 she received the IBM Eclipse Innovation Award.
+In 2005 and 2006, she received the IBM Eclipse Innovation Award.
 In 2012, Mezini received an ERC Advanced Grant of 2.3 million euros, the European Union's highest endowed grant.
 In 2013, she received an honorary doctorate from the University of Tirana.
 In 2016, she became member of the German Academy of Science and Engineering (acatech).
 In 2019, she received an ERC Proof of Concept-Grant for the project "Programming Abstractions for Applications in Cloud Environments (PACE)".

 She is a member of various committees, including the Computer Science Review Board of the German Research Foundation DFG, the international START/Wittgenstein Jury of the Austrian Science Fund and the Executive Committee of SIGPLAN - Special Interest Group for Programming Languages - of the Association for Computing Machinery (ACM).
 In addition, Mezini is one of the representatives in the Quadriga to the National Pact for Cybersecurity and in 2020 was appointed to the ERC Scientific Council Search Committee by the European Commissioner for Innovation, Research, Culture, Education and Youth.

 She was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to programming languages and software analysis with applications in distributed systems, cybersecurity, and artificial intelligence and for contributions to learning-based code completion".
 In 2024, she received the ACM SIGSOFT Impact Paper Award.

 In 2024, she was elected into the Academia Europaea.

 Since 2025, she has been a member of the Information Sciences Section of the German National Academy of Sciences Leopoldina.

 In 2025, she received the Dahl–Nygaard Prize for her contributions to software development.

-Mira Mezini is the co-spokesperson of Cluster of Excellence "Reasonable Artificial Intelligence", RAI (2026-32).
+Mira Mezini is the co-spokesperson of the Cluster of Excellence "Reasonable Artificial Intelligence", RAI (2026-32).

+She is also a Principal Investigator at the ATHENE National Research Centre for Applied Cybersecurity.